Furrion RV Air Conditioners

 Consider Your Existing Equipment

 Before purchasing any air conditioning equipment, it’s important to take inventory of what your RV already has.
 In some cases, if you already have certain components, a complete kit may not be necessary.
 You may be able to install individual components, using a conversion kit.
+With a Furrion Chill conversion kit, you can install the rooftop unit even if you have a Coleman, Dometic or Advent air distribution box.

 Determine the Size Requirements of Your RV